drashland/drash/DEV.md

 ## Upgrading Deno

-Update the `deps.ts` file automaticlaly by updating line `8` in `console/typescript/bump_versions.ts` to reflect which version to update from and which version to update to.
+Update the `deps.ts` file automaticlaly by updating line the `bumpVersions()` call in `console/typescript/bump_versions.ts`.
+This call should reflect which version to update from and which version to update to.
 See below as an example.

 ```typescript
 let result = await bumpVersions(fromVersion, toVersion);